JoschaRombach/MemRIDR/README.md

 Instructions:
 1. Download R (version > 4.2.1, https://www.r-project.org/) and Rstudio (https://posit.co/download/rstudio-desktop/)
-2. Download the folder "Array_app" and place it anywhere on your computer
+2. Download all files as .zip, place it anywhere on your computer and unzip
 3. Navigate to the file "app.R" and open it
 4. Press the "Run App" button (green arrow) in the top right corner of the script panel First time use only: